MeDKouk/islamportal/atheism-and-morality.md

 2. Hedonism (maximizing pleasure and happiness)
 3. Consent
 4. Evolution (imitating animals to survive)

-5. Empathy
+Some may suggest "empathy" as a fifth grounding, but it's just [another term for morality](<https://journals.sagepub.com/doi/10.1177/1745691614545130>), and in this case, that would be circular reasoning.

-From this point on, we will show how absurd such choices can be if they're used to differentiate between good and bad.
+Now, from this point on, we will show how absurd such choices can be if they're used to differentiate between good and bad.

 ## 1. The Harm Principle
 John Stewart Mill's famous principle; an improvement to Jeremy Bentham’s utilitarianism, which in turn can be summarized as: